 You must pay and file estimated income taxes on time, while ensuring you enter your correct filing status and how many allowable exemptions you have on your NC-4s form.
 You will need to give any further information the NCDOR may request.
 This information may include reviews of your finances throughout the life of the agreement.

-The information they obtain can show if the agreement is still necessary or if the collection of the full debt is in jeopardy.
-The agreement will go into default if you are not able to meet the specified requirements or any future conditions arise that jeopardize the collection of the debt.
+The information they obtain can show if the agreement is still necessary or if the collection of the full amount is in jeopardy.
+The agreement will go into default if you are not able to meet the specified requirements or any future conditions arise that jeopardize the collection of the back taxes.
 If for any reason the agreement enters a default status, you will be unable to reverse that status.

 The NCDOR must uphold their side of the agreement as well.
 They must refrain from the seizing or levying of property.
-This only applies as long as the agreement does NOT go into default and as long as the collection of the debt in full is NOT in jeopardy.
+This only applies as long as the agreement does NOT go into default and as long as the collection of the back taxes in full is NOT in jeopardy.

 As long as the NCDOR did NOT impose the 20% Collection Assistance Fee before the set up of the agreement, they can NOT impose it for the life of the agreement.
-If they implement the fee before the agreement, the balance of the debt will reflect the 20% Collection Assistance Fee.
-For the life of the agreement, the NCDOR will apply any tax refunds or lottery winnings you may receive to your debt.
+If they implement the fee before the agreement, the balance of the back taxes will reflect the 20% Collection Assistance Fee.
+For the life of the agreement, the NCDOR will apply any tax refunds or lottery winnings you may receive to your back taxes.

 Written notification from the NCDOR of any change to the agreement due to your finances will be mailed to you 30 days in advance.
 If the NCDOR feels that the interests of the state need protection, they will issue you an NC Certificate of Tax Liability (CTL).
 This can take place even if the agreement is NOT in default.
 If you have concerns regarding a possible CTL, you should address it with the NCDOR before entering an agreement.
 The NCDOR can and will implement legal action against you if you have defaulted on any of your agreement terms.

 Acquiring an NC state tax payment plan can be an overwhelming task, and this is true of other states as well.
-Knowing how your specific state handles tax debt will help you when seeking to pay back your debt in installments.
+Knowing how your specific state handles back taxes will help you when seeking to pay back your back taxes in installments.
 Solvable has done the hard work for you by vetting tax professionals and providing you with an easy way to connect with the companies we endorse.